 Staff happily help plan your time in the city, and suggested activities are laid out each day at breakfast.
 Bicycles are a fun way to explore the city of Mozart - there are various sizes for adults and kids.
 Later, once you've visited the Unesco sites, return to the hotel to unwind: the rooftop terrace has an enchanting spa with steam room, sauna, yoga and massages on offer.
 We left with a sense that guests who stay here once would never dream of staying anywhere else.

-- Beautiful design, living spaces and decor, including a lovely garden and rooftop terrace with sun loungers, bar and reading room
+- Beautiful design, living spaces and décor, including a lovely garden and rooftop terrace with sun loungers, bar-restaurant and reading room

 - Delicious organic breakfast spread included in the price

 - Friendly professional service and a spirited ethos to support worldwide good causes: music to our ears